No Car, No Problem: How to Get Around San Diego Without a Car

 Get Scooting

-Electric scooters from companies like Lime, Bird and Spin have recently begun to pop up in many urban centers, and San Diego is no exception.
+Electric scooters from companies like Bird and Spin have recently begun to pop up in many urban centers, and San Diego is no exception.
 These convenient and fun “last mile” transportation options are easy to ride, and even easier to access.
 Just download the corresponding app, use a GPS-linked map to find a scooter, and unlock it with your smartphone.
 From there, you can zip around to your heart’s content — you’re only charged for the amount of time you spend on-board.

 Cab It